 Once installed, quality assurance would measure these processes to identify weaknesses, and then correct those weaknesses to continually improve the process.

-Quality control is the process by which product quality is compared with applicable standards,and the action taken when non conformance is detected.
+Quality control is the process by which product quality is compared with applicable standards, and the action is taken when non-conformance is detected.
 Quality control is a line function, and the work is done within a process to ensure that the work product conforms to standards and requirements.